abap2UI5-addons/table-maintenance/README.md

 Table Maintenance in Your Browser – No Need for Eclipse or SAP GUI Installation

 #### Key Features
-* SE16 App | Display Data
-* SM30 App | Edit Data, Adjust Customizing entries with F4-Help Fixed Values and Search-Helps, Add Entries, Delete Entires, Transport Changes
+* Edit Data, Adjust Customizing entries with Value-Help, Fixed Values and Search-Helps, Add Entries, Delete Entires, Transport Changes
-* Value Help Popup | Generate value help dialogs based on DDIC information
-* Transport Requests Popup | Display transport requests in a user-friendly way

 #### Compatibility
 * S/4 Public Cloud and BTP ABAP Environment (ABAP for Cloud)